mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 The problem is similar to the one described in the section about accidental truncation of values through conversion.
 While the consequent use of floating-point representation types may be a good idea, it is not always possible.
-Especially in close-to-the-metal applications and small embedded systems, the use floating-point types is sometimes not an option, either for performance reasons or lack of hardware support.
+Especially in close-to-the-metal applications and small embedded systems, the use of floating-point types is sometimes not an option, either for performance reasons or lack of hardware support.
-Other than with cast operations offering an explicitly marked unsafe operator mathematical operator is more difficult as it would force users to use different symbols for quantities using floating-point or integral values.
+Having different operators for safe floating point operations and unsafe integer operations would force users to use different symbols for quantities using floating-point or integral values which decreases usability significantly.
-As such, the need of explicitly enabling such unsafe operations through a compiler flag could be an option.
+As such, the need of explicitly enabling such unsafe operations for integers only through a compiler flag could be an option.

 ## Lack of safe numeric types